carli2/picomvc-skeleton/README.md

 Getting Started
 ---------------

-Just clone the git repository into a folder and start adding controllers and views.
+Just clone the git repository into a folder and start adding the API, controllers and views.

 <tt>git clone https://github.com/carli2/picomvc-skeleton</tt>